jasonruesch/gulp-babel-task-list/README.md

 [gulp](http://gulpjs.com)-task-list
 ==============

-gulp-task-list is a [gulp](http://gulpjs.com) task that lists all tasks in gulpfile.js along with their comments.
+gulp-babel-task-list is a [gulp](http://gulpjs.com) task that lists all tasks in gulpfile.js along with their comments.

 gulpfile.js